-![]() 🔗 LinkedIn 💻 GitHub 📚 Google Scholar 📧 ashiq [at] wisc [dot] edu |
+![]() 🔗 LinkedIn 💻 GitHub 📚 Google Scholar 📧 mashiq [at] umich [dot] edu |

-I am a senior undergraduate at the University of Wisconsin-Madison studying mathematics and computer science, working with Prof. Grigorios Chrysos.
-Starting in Summer 2026, I will join the University of Michigan as a Ph.D. student in EECS at the DeepThink Lab, advised by Prof. Qing Qu and working closely with Dr. Ismail Alkhouri at Los Alamos National Laboratory.
+Hello!
+I am an EECS Ph.D. student at the University of Michigan in the DeepThink Lab, advised by Qing Qu and working closely with Ismail Alkhouri at Los Alamos National Laboratory.
 My research interests are in flow-based generative models (e.g. diffusion, flow matching, etc.).
 In particular, I work on:

-Previously, I worked with Yeyu Wang and the Epistemic Analytics lab on learning analytics. |
+Previously, I was an undergraduate at the University of Wisconsin-Madison studying mathematics and computer science, working with Grigorios Chrysos on trustworthy ML.
+I also worked with Yeyu Wang and the Epistemic Analytics lab on learning analytics. |

 Data Augmentations for Arithmetic Length Generalization in Transformers